splynx/docs/files/en/payment_systems/paystack/paystack.md

 ![(image)](10.1.png)

-If everything went well, you will see the status of the invoice marked as "Paid" (in the customer and admin portal):
+If everything goes well, you will see the status of the invoice marked as `Paid` (on the customer and admin portal):

 ![(image)](11.png)

-Additionally, you can charge all customers using one button!
-Navigate to *Finance → Invoices*, set the period and click on "Charge" as depicted below:
+Additionally, you can charge all customers using one button, navigate to `Finance → Invoices`, set the period and click on **Charge** button as depicted below:

 ![(image)](12.png)